byobc/book/src/lecture_electrical_basics.md

 Any time any of the above pins appears on an IC's datasheet, you should always make sure that you remember to connect them to the appropriate power supply.

+### Logic Levels

+Up until now we've been discussing logic in terms of 1 and 0, but we all know that math isn't real.
+You can't send a number across a wire–you send a **voltage**!

+If we charge a wire to a HIGH voltage (in our case, above about 4.5V), we usually *interpret* that wire as meaning "1".

+If we charge a wire to a LOW voltage (in our case, below about 0.5V), we usually *interpret* that wire as meaning "0".

+Any voltage in-between HIGH and LOW is meaningless, and most gates aren't designed to work correctly with voltages in the middle.

+Often, HIGH=1 and LOW=0 is good enough, but we'll encounter some situations later on where the meaning of "1" and "0" isn't clear, and so we'll use HIGH and LOW from now on and develop some better words to describe the meaning of signals later.

+For the purposes of this class, we will assume that a HIGH signal means the same thing as 5V, and assume that a LOW signal means the same thing as 0V.

-### Floating Logic
+### Floating Wires

-_In theory_, any wire in a circuit should always be either HIGH, or LOW.
+In theory, any wire in a circuit should always be either HIGH, or LOW.
 This is because we try to design our circuits so that all the wires are always "driven" (strongly) or "pulled" (weakly) to be HIGH or LOW.

 For example, if a wire is connected directly to the 5V/GND rail, we say that it is *driven* (or sometimes "tied", since it's just a wire) HIGH/LOW.

-All logic gates drive signals (i.e. they are strong outputs) unless specifically noted otherwise.
+The *output* of a logic gate is always strong, so it drives signals, unless specifically noted otherwise.

 If a wire is connected to (for example) the 5V/GND rail through a resistor, we say that it is *pulled* HIGH/LOW.
+By itself, this behaves the same as driving the wire HIGH/LOW;
+but the distinction becomes important later when we start mixing driving and pulling.

 The diagram below shows an example setup.
 Wire A is being driven HIGH, wire B is being pulled LOW, and wire C is being driven HIGH.
-For now, the distinction between driving and pulling a signal is not important, but it will come up later.

 ![High, low, and floating signals](images/high_low_floating.png)